-Best games for Apple TV in 2018
+Best Apple TV games 2022

+Apple TV provides a full spectrum of entertainment by offering games as well as shows.

-Apple TV isn't just for watching iTunes or Netflix any more!
+Apple TV isn't just for watching iTunes or Netflix anymore!
 There are a ton of great games that you can play alone or with family and friends.
 Some even work with a Bluetooth gamepad for that real console feel!
+If you have an Apple Arcade subscription, you will be able to get more than 200 games on your TV free with your membership.
 But which Apple TV games are the very best?
 Here are our favorites!

 Note: Some games actually require an MFi-certified controller, so be sure to read the game requirements before purchase.
 I'll note them below as well.